 “We expect to begin construction on the Arroyo Canal Fish Screen and Sack Dam Fish Passage Project at the end of the summer this year,” said Program Manager Portz.
 The project will allow fish to pass around Sack Dam and avoid diversion into Arroyo Canal.

 “Installing a fish screen for Arroyo Canal will benefit both fish and farmers by protecting salmon from straying into canals while allowing water users to continue their lawful water use,” said Portz.
 Portz said he also expects passage at the control structure to be completed by the same time passage at Sack Dam is completed in summer 2028.
-Currently, unless high river flows are present, fish are unable to make their way past the control structure.
+Currently, unless high river flows are present, returning adult salmon are unable to make their way past the control structure.

 Spring-run Chinook salmon are anadromous, meaning, they begin their lifecycle in fresh water before migrating out to the ocean.
 There, juvenile salmon mature for several years in salt water before returning as adults to their natal rivers and streams to complete their lifecycle by spawning before they die.